FlorianWilhelm/the-hatchlor/README.md

 e.g. virtual but also docker environments, and helps you to manage them.
 A bit like what [tox] does for testing environments but for all kinds of environments, e.g. testing, linting your code, buildings your docs, and whatever you want.

-Check out a [demonstration of a Python project] created with The Hatchlor.
+Check out a [demonstration of a Python project] created by the Hatchlor.

 ## ✨ Features